-For many valentines day is a day to show our appreciation for others, our gratitude for others, to treat, to spoil, to share happiness and to spend time with those we love creating lasting memories.
-To the narcissist it’s a game to win, as they don’t like seeing others happy, they either want to be the reason others are happy, or they want to cause others misery so they can feel better within themselves.
-They go all out to win to create ￼victory day for them, as a narcissist feels entitled to exploit others as they require excessive attention, as they believe they are above others, whatever they do isn’t for another person it’s only ever about themselves getting their own needs met.
+For many, valentines day is a day to show our appreciation for others, our gratitude for others, to treat, to spoil, to share happiness and to spend time with those we love creating lasting memories.
+To the narcissist, it’s a game to win, as they don’t like seeing others happy, they either want to be the reason others are happy, or they want to cause others misery so they can feel better within themselves.
+They go all out to win to create ￼a victory day for them.
+As narcissists feel entitled to exploit others as they require excessive attention, as they believe they are above others, whatever they do isn’t for another person.
+It’s only ever about themselves getting their own needs met.

 “Nobody ruins a special occasion like a narcissist who isn’t the centre of attention.”
 E.S

 As with many things, a narcissist is only ever in it to play games to win.
 Whatever happens on Valentine’s Day, the narcissist will do their best as always to come out on top.